mhuang74-blog/proteiosic/content/posts/google_asset_based_ad_extensions.md

 * some customers had Asset-based Sitelinks impressions since Jan 1st, 2002 to experiement with the new format
 * bulk of Sitelinks migration occured around Feb 17th, 2002
 * As of Apr 12, ~10% of Sitelinks are still in Feeditem form and trafficking
+* there appears to be downward trend of Sitelinks daily impresisons starting end of March, a month after they are migrated to Asset-based

 ## Next steps: